raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 On subsequent rounds, you can use your action to attempt to maintain your telekinetic grip on the creature by repeating the contest.

-**_Object._** You can try to move an object that weighs up to 1,000 pounds.
+**_Object._** You can try to move an object that weighs up to 500kg.
 If the object isn’t being worn or carried, you automatically move it up to 9m in any direction, but not beyond the range of this spell.

 If the object is worn or carried by a creature, you must make an ability check with your spellcasting ability contested by that creature’s Strength check.
 If you succeed, you pull the object away from that creature and can move it up to 9m in any direction but not beyond the range of this spell.